Demographics of Sabah: Religion

 Prior to the arrival of Islam and Christianity, the indigenous peoples of North Borneo mainly practised animism and paganism.
 Islam arrived in the 10th century on the west coast of Borneo, following the conversion of the first ruler of Brunei into Islam.
 In addition, Islamic teachings spread from Sulu and Sulawesi into the coastal areas of eastern Borneo.
-The first Christian missionary in northern Borneo was a Spanish mariner and priest, Rev. Msgr.
-Carlos Cuarteroni; although at the time the British had already established their presence in the island of Labuan.
+Christianity arrived in the 14th century, first through the Italian Odoric of Pordenone around 1322, and later, in 1567, North Borneo received another two Jesuit missionaries from the Kingdom of Portugal.
+Another two Franciscan missionaries were dispatched from the Spanish East Indies in 1587.
+In 1687, a Theatine missionary named Antonino Ventimiglia was commissioned by Pope Innocent XI to preach Christianity in Borneo.
+By the end of the 19th century, a Spanish mariner and priest, Rev. Msgr.
+Carlos Cuarteroni, successfully established the first Catholic mission, although at the time the British had already established their presence on the island of Labuan.
 Meanwhile, Buddhism, Taoism, and Chinese folk religions as well the Indian religions of Hinduism and Sikhism arrived as a result of the migration of Chinese and Indians to northern Borneo.

 Following the amendments of the 1973 Sabah constitution by Chief Minister Mustapha Harun, Islam was declared the state religion of Sabah.
 However, the amendments are considered controversial, as they contradict the 20-point agreement that was agreed upon prior to the formation of Malaysia, which stated that there would be no state religion for North Borneo.
 It is believed that the amendments were made while ignoring the indigenous peoples.
 In 1960, the population of Muslims in Sabah was only 37.9%, with animists (33.3%), Christians (16.6%), and other religions (12.2%) constituting the remainder.
 However, following Mustapha Harun coming to power, the Muslim population suddenly began to increase rapidly.
 By 2010, the percentage of Muslims had increased to 65.4%, while Christians grew to 26.6% and Buddhists to 6.1%.